patoline/patoline/src/glr/doc/doc.typ

 that we can use, without parenthesis, identifiers and projection.

 We also see every constructor that is not a terminal in two versions.
-The version were the symbol is doubled will explore all the possibility.
-The simple version will not backtrack on succed.
+The version were the symbol is doubled will not explore all possibilities: once a parse tree has been found it does not backtrack.
+We also have to kind of alternatives in the same spirit (more or less backtracking).
+We will come back to this later.

 Lets give a first small example, a calcultor with just the addition and substraction: